 I think this knowledge in the post will not be wasted.
 This knowledge will help you remember to apply etiquette and manners.

-If you practice correct rules of behaviour and manner, this may help you get advantages in the future.
+If you practice correct rules of behavior and manner, this may help you get advantages in the future.

 For example, employers are often impressed by well-mannered candidates who are familiar with the business etiquette for a job opening.
 Good etiquette training also prepares someone for any situation.